Hours, Directions, and Parking

 BCAE administrative offices are open Monday through Friday 9:00 AM-5:00 PM.
 The Student Services office is open Monday through Friday 9:00 AM-5:00 PM.
 The BCAE is open on nights and weekends only when classes are in session.

-Note: For directions to off-site classes, please check the course description on the website.
+Note: For directions to off-site classes, please check the class description on the website.
 Some classes may be held at 151 Commonwealth Avenue, near the corner of Dartmouth Street and Commonwealth Ave.
 The closest T stop is Copley.

 : Take the Green Line to Arlington Street station.
 Exit onto Arlington Street, keeping the Public Garden behind you and walk approximately 3 blocks, toward the Park Plaza Hotel.
 122 Arlington Street is on the left, across the street from Smith & Wollensky in the Castle.